Holmead's Burying Ground: 1874 closure and the beginning of disinterments

 The resurrectionist activity spurred the city to act.
 It ordered all burials at the cemetery to cease on March 6, 1874, and it began strictly enforcing its order.

 The closure of the cemetery led many families to begin to disinter their loved ones in anticipation of the burying ground's closure.
-Among these were Peggy O'Neale Eaton, former owner of one of the most popular hotels in the city, the Franklin House.
+Among these was Peggy O'Neale Eaton, former owner of one of the most popular hotels in the city, the Franklin House.
 Eaton's parents, William and Rhoda O'Neale, and two of her brothers were buried at Holmead's.
 Once a wealthy socialite married to Senator John Henry Eaton, her reputation was destroyed during the Petticoat affair of 1830-1831 that rocked President Andrew Jackson's Cabinet.
 Eaton's third husband, Antonio Gabriele Buchignani, then ran off to Europe with Eaton's money.
 With her family's graves at risk, Eaton had to beg wealthy D.C. philanthropist William Wilson Corcoran for the funds to move her relatives to Oak Hill Cemetery.
 The money was granted, and the O'Neales were moved.

 As pressure to close Holmead's Burying Ground and move the bodies elsewhere mounted, questions about the legality of the move began to be raised.
 Chief among the concerns was the common assumption that the Holmead family had turned over its portion of Square 109 to the city for use exclusively as a burial ground.
 If this land was no longer used for that purpose, it was believed, the property would revert to Holmead's heirs.
 A legal investigation into the transfer of title began in January 1874 to resolve the question.